TheSnekySnek/RES-2021-Labo-SMTP/README.md

 ```
 You can change the ports to bind to the ports of your choice.

+You should be able to view incoming messages using the web interface at `127.0.0.1:8282`.

 ## Usage
 Start by clonning this repository and entering it.